vinlin24/cs35l-notebooks/week3.md

 ### Fundamental Data Structures

 Emacs uses the same notation for programs and data i.e. we use *data notation* to write our programs.
 The fundamental data structure in Lisp is *list*.
-There's another one called *pair*.
-A list is like a linked list of pairs.
+There's another one called *cons*, which is just a pair of values.
+A list is singly-linked list of cons.

 ```
-# This is a pair
+# This is a cons
 [A|B]
 (A .
 B)